Yes, America's Anchorman is away for a few days, having a well-deserved break this week.

 I mean, he's alienated every major demographic group in this country.

-He's just making himself he's just digging himself deeper and deeper.
+He's just making himself, he's just digging himself deeper and deeper.

-There's still time for another third party option.
+There's still time for another third-party option.

 Yeah, the cavalry are just over the hill, folks.

-I I think I see a horse now.
+I think I see a horse now.

-Yes, America's anchor man is taking a few days off, but you need never know that.
+Yes, America's Anchor Man is taking a few days off, but you need never know that.

 She's now the first woman.

-Actually, I I'm so old fashioned uh and bigoted.
+Actually, I'm so old-fashioned and bigoted.

-I should say she's the first person to identify as a woman uh to win a presidential nomination of a major party.
+I should say she's the first person to identify as a woman to win a presidential nomination of a major party.

-So congratulations to Hillary, the first person to identify as a woman to win the nomination of a major party.
+So, congratulations to Hillary, the first person to identify as a woman to win the nomination of a major party.

-Uh if you want to go to this, by the way, it's at Heritage Aviation.
+If you want to go to this, by the way, it's at Heritage Aviation.

 I flew in from Toronto, the Toronto flights.